FG-s-Modlists/FGs-Modlists-Site/content/en/masterstroke/readme.md

 This is another runtime library required by some programs.
 Not having these installed can result in issues running Living Skyrim.

-click the link to open a page on the Microsoft Website to download the .NET runtime files.
+Click the link to open a page on the Microsoft Website to download the .NET runtime files.
 You may need both the Desktop and Console versions, so please install both:

 - [.Net Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/5.0/runtime)

+### Skyrim Special Edition Creation Kit.

+You must now install Skyrim Special Edition Creation Kit through Steam *on the same drive as your Skyrim: Special Edition installation*.
+The install of the list will not proceed without it.

 ### Steam & SSE Setup
 {{< alert context="danger" icon="🛑" >}}